valliAlla/InterviewCGDHealth/README.md

 There is an potential issue of the Dockerfile (deploy file).

-This deploy-file will install the Arch64 env python package  as default, but mine is arm64.

-Next step: I will change the Dockerfile to fit my computer
+Next step: I will change the Dockerfile to fix the exit code 1 error.